evanshortiss/fh-health/README.md

 #fh-health

-Module to add a "health" endpoint to a nodeapp running on the FeedHenry platform.
+Module to add health checks to an application.

 ##Usage
-The module should be initialised from your main.js file like so.
-This will clear any previously added test functions and setup a new endpoint in your application called "health" so ensure none of your endpoints are called health to avoid conflicts.
+If running within fh-nodeapp the module should be initialised from your main.js file as shown below.
+This will clear any previously added test functions and setup a new endpoint in your application called "health", so ensure none of your endpoints are called health to avoid conflicts.
+Alternatively you can just call *health.init()* and manage the endpoint yourself.

 ```
+// With fh-nodeapp
 var health = require('fh-health');
 health.init(module.exports);

+// Standard usage
+var health = require('fh-health');
+health.init();
 ```

 ##Adding Tests